For the most up-to-date information about upcoming events, follow us on social media.

 Week of Welcome

-The third week of the semester is clubs days where all SFSS clubs invite you to get active in the SFU community.
+The second week of the semester is clubs days where all SFSS clubs invite you to get active in the SFU community.
 SFU MSA’s exhibition aims to educate Muslims on campus about the religious services and educational programs SFU MSA offers.

 This is SFU MSA’s ice-breaker event usually held at the end of the first month of the semester, aimed at bringing Muslims together on campus to create a sense of community among Muslim students.
 It provides an fun atmosphere for Muslim students to socialize, make new friends and eat.